 Fremantle is a colonial port from the 19th century, it is a place where most of the backpackers base themselves after their long trek from the East Coast.
 It is a place where many backpackers will fix up their gear, or buy a new backpack.

-There are many fun bars, interesting boutiques, but most importantly it is where the friendliest quokkas live.
+There are many fun bars and interesting boutiques, but most importantly it is where the friendliest quokkas live.
 Fremantle is also really popular because of its amazing turquoise water and white-sanded beaches.

 5. Have Fun in Melbourne

-Melbourne is not the richest when it comes to natural beauty and beaches but it makes up for it with its excellent nightlife, coffee shops, shopping places and places to relax and clear your mind.
-Melbourne has been named Australia's cultural capital.
-Because of that, it is a really popular place amongst budget travellers.
+Melbourne is not the richest when it comes to natural beauty and beaches but it makes up for it with its excellent nightlife, coffee shops, shopping places, and places to relax and clear your mind.
+Melbourne has been named Australia’s cultural capital.
+Because of that, it is a really popular place amongst budget travelers.

 6. Admire the Famous Rock in Uluru

 Uluru is one of the most famous rock formations better known as ‘The Rock’.
 So if you really like rock formations this is a place to visit on your backpacking adventures.
 It is the most impressive formation that is 348m high and looks over the old outback landscape.

 Unfortunately, it is not possible anymore to climb The Rock as it was banned in October 2019.
 But you can still enjoy the best view from the bottom and experience the magical Uluru being a magical red color.